-- the victim;

-- the alleged perpetrator; and

-- the other children (and, if appropriate, staff) at the School.
+- The victim; - The alleged perpetrator (where there may have been other victims); and - The other children (and, if appropriate, staff) at the School.

 Risk assessments will be recorded and kept under review.
 In relation to a report of sexual violence or sexual harassment, the DSL will reassure any victim that they are being taken seriously and that they will be supported and kept safe.
 The victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment; nor would a victim ever be made to feel ashamed for making a report.
 The DSL will consider the risks posed to pupils and put adequate measures in place to protect them and keep them safe.
 This may include consideration of the proximity of the victim and alleged perpetrator and considerations regarding shared classes, sharing school premises and school transport.